Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: INTRODUCTION

 \section{INTRODUCTION}

 The quantum uncertainty principle~\cite{Robertson1929,wheeler2014}, derived from commutator relations such as the position-momentum quadratures $[\hat{x}, \hat{p}] = i\hbar$, imposes a limit on the size of a phase-space structure.
-In the Wigner phase-space representation associated with the Heisenberg-Weyl (HW) symmetry~\cite{Sch01}, the product of uncertainties in position ($\Delta x$) and momentum ($\Delta p$) estimates the phase-space size of a feature, which satisfies the uncertainty relation $\Delta x \Delta p \geq \frac{\hbar}{2}$, implying that a phase-space feature cannot be smaller than the Planck scale ($\hbar$).
+In the Wigner phase-space representation associated with the Heisenberg-Weyl (HW) symmetry~\cite{Sch01}, the product of uncertainties in position ($\Delta x$) and momentum ($\Delta p$) estimates the phase space size of a feature, which satisfies the uncertainty relation $\Delta x \Delta p \geq \frac{\hbar}{2}$, implying that a phase space feature cannot be smaller than the Planck scale ($\hbar$).
 One might question the possibility of phase-space features smaller than the Planck scale (sub-Planck structures).
-While such sub-Planck features challenge the uncertainty principle and raise doubts about their physical implications, these traits appear to have tangible physical consequences.
+While such sub-Planck features challenge the uncertainty principle and raise doubts about their physical implications, these structures appear to have tangible physical consequences.
 In simpler terms, they may exist~\cite{Zurek2001,Praxmeyer007,Howard2019,PhysRevLett.89.154103}, and are indeed physical~\cite{Zurek2003}, with their role being particularly crucial in quantum metrology~\cite{Toscano06,Eff4,zheng2025,deng2024quantum,PhysRevA.93.053835}.
 Decoherence can pose a significant challenge in preserving the quantum signatures of states~\cite{PhysRevLett.113.140401,PhysRevLett.134.120201}.
 Specifically, quantum states with finer-scale phase-space features appeared highly fragile under decoherence~\cite{akhtar2025D,zurek_RevModPhys2003,Akhtar2024}.

 Sub-Planck structures have been created from diverse quantum states, particularly within the HW group~\cite{PhysRevA.109.033724,arman2026enhancingsizephasespacestates,naeemprapplied,llhr-hn2y,naeem2023,moore2026}, with less attention given to analogs in other symmetry groups~\cite{Naeem2021,naeem2022}.
-The SU(1,1) group has shown considerable utility in quantum metrology~\cite{Du2020, rv9m-n7px, Hudelist2014, Berrada2013, Szigeti2017, Barry2020, Linnemann_2017, h2x6-dz96}, nonclassical state generation~\cite{morrison2023, Klimov2021, Seyfarth2020}, and two-photon phenomena~\cite{Gerry1991, Gerry1995}, to name a few.
-The superposition of four Perelomov SU(1,1) coherent states defined on the hyperboloid, commonly referred to as the SU(1,1) compass state~\cite{naeem2022}, can also be represented on the stereographic (Poincar\'e\xspace disk) plane, which gives rise to sub-Planck features of the SU(1,1) group.
+The SU(1,1) group has shown considerable utility in quantum metrology~\cite{Du2020, rv9m-n7px, Hudelist2014, Berrada2013, Szigeti2017, Barry2020, Linnemann_2017, h2x6-dz96}, nonclassical state generation~\cite{morrison2023, Klimov2021, Seyfarth2020}, and two-photon effects~\cite{Gerry1991, Gerry1995}, to name a few.
+The superposition of four Perelomov SU(1,1) coherent states on a hyperboloid surface, referred to as the SU(1,1) compass state~\cite{naeem2022}, can also be represented on the stereographic plane (Poincar\'e\xspace disk), which gives rise to sub-Planck features of the SU(1,1) group.